 Instead of cooking or boiling with plastic, use a food-safe silicone product.
 This summer, I was introduced to Stasher Bags via Leah Segedie from Mamavation.
 She shared an image of their food grade silicone bags and talked about how great they were.
 It had been ages since I made an omelet in a bag while camping, so I reached out the Stasher Bags myself and talked with them about their product.
 I bought one of their bags and they later sent me a few more to try out.

 Stasher bags are 100% pure platinum silicone.
 They comply with FDA and European food-grade standards.
 They aren’t made with any chemicals, fillers, petroleum, byproducts, etc. that could leach out into my food.
-So they are a product I feel confident in using.
-Now I can enjoy my omelet in a bag again at home or while camping in the woods.

 2 minPrep Time